Menu Top

 Solution:

-Since AB is a tangent to the smaller circle at point P, the radius OP is perpendicular to the tangent AB at P.
+Since AB is a tangent to the smaller circle at point P, the radius OP must be perpendicular to the tangent AB.

 Substitute the known values: